Fin Roa Conchie

 Fin Ngahina Roa Conchie (/mi/; born 10 August 2003) is a New Zealand association footballer currently playing as a midfielder for the Wellington Phoenix in the A-League Men.

 Career

 Roa Conchie rose through the ranks of the juniors system at Wellington Phoenix.
 Whilst playing for the Wellington Phoenix FC Reserves against Petone in the 2023 New Zealand National League, Roa Conchie made a homophobic slur towards a Petone player, resulting in an altercation on the field.
 Whilst Roa Conchie was not sanctioned by the referee for the incident during the game, he later admitted to making the slur.
 He was stood down indefinitely by Wellington, and would later receive a 10-game ban.
 Wellington Phoenix stood by Roa Conchie and signed him to a 3-year contract.
 He would go on to make his professional debut against the Western Sydney Wanderers in Round 3 of the 2023–24 season.

+On 18 June 2026, the Wellington Phoenix announced the re-signing of Roa Conchie for the 2026–27 season.